dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 	1. You'll need to do any setup and then call `notmain`.

 	2. You'll have to write fake versions of any pi-specific routines your code calls.

-	3. You'll have to remove any files you don't need.

-Since your `blink` is simple, all you'll have to do is provide implementations of `get32` and `put32`.
+Since your `blink` is simple, all you'll have to do is provide fake implementations of `get32` and `put32`.

-For the moment, just make a simple, tracing memory (an array that prints on each read or write) that on on reads of any address `addr` returns the last value written to it (just like normal memory) or, if no value was written, initializes the memory associated with `addr` to a random value and then returns that.
+For the moment, you'll implement `get32` and `put32` by making a simple, tracing memory (an array that prints on each read or write) that on on reads of any address `addr` returns the last value written to it (just like normal memory) or, if no value was written, initializes the memory associated with `addr` to a random value and then returns that.

 On `put32(addr,v)`:

 	1. Create an entry for `addr` if it doesn't exist.

 	2. Write `v` to `addrs` entry.

 	3. Call `print_write(addr,v)`.

 On `get32(addr)`:

 	1. If `addr` does not exist, `put32(addr, random())`.

 	2. Get the value `v` associated with `addr`.

 	3. Call `print_read(addr,v)`.

 	4. Return `v`.

 Run your blink code on Unix.
 It shouldn't crash, and it should print out